 Many passengers complained about missing events because of scheduling.
 As Minnesota businessman, David Drill, put it, “(There is) so much going on that you end up missing stuff that you really wanted to see.”
 Dolby, Leskanich, and Heath performed in the smaller venues at times that almost always conflicted with one or both of the main stage shows.
 Fans were left with the choice of missing part of their sets or missing them all together.

 This was particularly frustrating considering ECP scheduled the two cover bands to perform each night without any conflicts.
-As much as fans loved Jessie’s Girl and Trial by Fire, it was an odd choice to have one or both of them perform every day while fans had to choose between the big-name acts.
+Fans loved Jessie’s Girl and Trial by Fire, but it was an odd choice to have one or both of them perform every day while fans had to choose between the big-name acts.
 The maiden voyage of The 80s Cruise had few of these types of conflicts.
 In 2016, Modern English played the daytime t-shirt party, while Wang Chung played the pool on Neon Night.
 This year, ECP had Jessie’s Girl play both, leaving fewer slots for celebrity guests.

-It was easy to see why ECP had scheduled the band to perform so often.
+It was easy to see why ECP scheduled the band to perform so often, despite conflicts with other acts.
 Jessie’s Girl has been featured on the Cruise from the first sailing with some people listing them as the main reason for going year after year.
 More than a mere cover band, the group featured three different vocalists each trading off leads while going through more costume changes than the finale of “RuPaul’s Drag Race”.

 Fronting Jessie’s Girl were Jenna O’Gara, Chris Hall, and Mark Rinzel.
 O’Gara graduated from the prestigious Berklee School of Music in Boston.
 Hall and Rinzel have both worked in professional theater.
 This made all of them more than qualified to handle, “Girls Just Want to Have Fun” and “(Don’t You) Forget About Me”.